 Belfast, The Home Of The Titanic

-2012 is the year of the Titanic in Belfast although every year is a celebration of the incredible feat of engineering which produced this incredible ship.
+2012 was the centenary of the Titanic disaster although every year is a celebration of the incredible feat of engineering which produced this stunning ship.

-Belfast was once the greatest ship building port in the world, it built the largest man-made structure ever moved, and made a ship of dreams a reality.
+Belfast was once the greatest ship building port in the world; it built the largest man-made structure that ever moved and made a ship of dreams a reality.
 When the Titanic slid from its slipway into the chilly waters of Belfast Lough, it’s fair to imagine that the pride of a city soared with it.
 What a sight that must have been.